boazbk/tcs/lec_06_loops.md

 loop = COPY(Xvalid[i])
 i += loop
 ```
-The above is not, strictly speaking, a valid enhanced NAND++ program.
+The above is not, strictly speaking, a valid enhanced NAND-TM program.
 If we "open up" all of the syntactic sugar, we get the following valid program to compute this syntactic sugar.

 ```python